confluentinc/examples/multiregion/docs/multiregion.rst

      ``multi-region-default`` topics have no leader, because they had only two replicas in the ISR, both of which were in the ``west`` region and are now down.
-The observers in the ``east`` region are not eligible to become leaders automatically because they weren't in the ISR.
+The observers in the ``east`` region are not eligible to become leaders automatically because they were not in the ISR.

 Failover Observers